NCAR/openiotwx/docs/installation/core_install.md

 There are a few other steps you will need to complete:

 Next, download the following packages.
 The easiest way to do this is to follow the github links and click download as zip.
 From there, in the ‘manage libraries’ functionality of Arduino, you can add a library from a .ZIP.
-Do this with all packages that aren't native in the Arduino IDE libray set.
+Do this with all packages that aren't native in the Arduino IDE library set.

 * install the required ESP32 Pico / M5 Stack Atom lite boards; a comprehensive instruction set is [here](https://docs.m5stack.com/#/en/arduino/arduino_development)